makerbase-mks/MKS-H43/README.md

 # MKS-H43
 MKS H43 is a 4.3-inch high-definition IPS display with a resolution of 800*480 and uses a capacitive touch screen.
-It is a high-end screen, which is very suitable for 3D printer upgrades.
+It is a high-end screen, which be adapted to most FDM 3D printer motherboards on the market， very suitable for 3D printer upgrades.

 # Feathers
 ```